Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: FailCoT: Cross-Environment Robot Failure Reasoning Datasets

 \subsection{Real-Robot, Policy-Driven Data Collection}

-We curate \emph{UR5-Fail}, a real-robot dataset, collected using a UR5 arm with three cameras.
-We run the 3D-LOTUS++ policy~\cite{garcia2025generalizablevisionlanguageroboticmanipulation} on 34 tasks, recording initial and final multi-view images for each subtask.
+To further support realistic evaluation, we curate \emph{UR5-Fail}, a real-robot dataset, collected using a UR5 arm with three cameras.
+We run the 3D-LOTUS++ policy~\cite{garcia2025generalizablevisionlanguageroboticmanipulation} on 16 unique tasks, recording initial and final multi-view images for each subtask.
 Subtasks are manually labeled as success or failure to obtain execution failure data.
 For planning failures, we annotate ground-truth plans and generate failures using the method described in \cref{sec:dataset_gen}.
 Unlike \emph{RoboFail}~\cite{liu2023reflect}, which is single-view and relies solely on teleoperation, \emph{UR5-Fail} is three-view and features autonomous policy rollouts yielding more realistic failures.